 The Neighborhood Shuttle program is ongoing and allocates funding to Paratransit and SacRT through contracts.
-The current contracts anticipate that all the program's funding will be spent by June 30, 2023.

 DEBT SERVICE FUND

 The Authority established a debt service fund in compliance with the indenture for each bond issuance - Series 2009C, Series 2012, Series 2014A, and Series 2015A.
 Outstanding debt totals \$348.7 million as of June 30, 2022.
 Funding for servicing the debt is provided by the 20.75% allocation of net sales tax revenue.